-- Remove files that are installed/upgraded that you don't want present on the system. - Remove/upgrade/install the packages you want on the installed system. - Do an immediate backup/archive of the new system before you expose it to the rest of the world. - Use rdate(8) to set the system time.
+- Remove files that are installed/upgraded that you don't want present on the system. - Remove/upgrade/install the packages you want on the installed system (may not work for all packages!). - Do an immediate backup/archive of the new system before you expose it to the rest of the world. - Use rdate(8) to set the system time.